umijs/qiankun/docs/faq/README.md

 ## Tips on Using Vue Router

-The qiankun main app activates the corresponding sub app according to the `activeRule` configuration.
+The qiankun main app activates the corresponding sub-app according to the `activeRule` configuration.

 ### a.
 The main app is using Vue Router's hash mode